kubespray/kpm/README.md

 KPM provides the glue between kubernetes resources (ReplicaSet, DaemonSet, Secrets...).
 It defines a package as a composition of kubernetes resources and dependencies to other packages.

-### Why we built KPM (instead of using Helm) ?

-We started the project to manage our production cluster and applications deployments.
-We wanted a simple way to deploy and upgrade a complete applications stack, including databases.
-Helm was not ready for our usecases.

 ##### Versioning and rollbacks
-Helm uses a git repository to store packages, and it's complex to perform search and browsing.
-Deploying any previous package version isn't possible yet (https://github.com/helm/helm/issues/199).

---> KPM uses a global registry, packages are immediately accessible and visible to the community.
+KPM uses a global registry, packages are immediately accessible and visible to the community.
 Versioning is strong and was easy to implement: https://hub.kubespray.io

 ##### Clustered applications and persistent-storage !
-We had a hard time trying to operate our persistent services on Kubernetes, which was a key motivation to start kpm.
-Helm doesn't address it at all.

   - How to scale database slaves(postgresql/mysql/redis) ?
   - How to deploy a production-grade elasticsearch/rabbitmq/zookeep/etcd/ clusters on kubernetes?
 It requires stable network identity and a unique storage per pod!

 ---> KPM creates multiple variation of a single template with simplicity